-Knowledge Organiser: Enlargements
+Knowledge Organiser: Transformations

-Part of Transformations · GCSE GCSE Mathematics revision
+Part of Transformations · Section 6 of 6

-This topic summary covers Knowledge Organiser: Enlargements within Transformations for GCSE Mathematics.
+This topic summary covers Knowledge Organiser: Transformations within Transformations for GCSE Mathematics.
 Revise Transformations in Geometry & Measures for GCSE Mathematics with 16 exam-style questions and 5 flashcards.
 This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 6 of 6 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

-Knowledge Organiser: Enlargements
+Knowledge Organiser: Transformations

 Key Terms